 MAT 1313 College Algebra 3 PSY 1513 General Psychology 3 BIO 2513 Anatomy & Physiology I 3 BIO 2511 Anatomy & Physiology I Lab 1 BIO 2523 Anatomy & Physiology II 3 BIO 2521 Anatomy & Physiology II Lab 1 EPY 2533 Human Growth & Development 3 ENG 1113 English Composition I 3 BIO 2923 Microbiology 3 BIO 2921 Microbiology Lab 1 SPT 1113 Public Speaking I 3 SOC 2113 Introduction to Sociology 3

-- Only two (2) attempts at achieving a grade of “C or higher” on required general education courses will be allowed for consideration into the nursing program.
+- Only two (2) enrollments in achieving a grade of “C or higher” on College Algebra, Anatomy & Physiology I, Anatomy and Physiology I Lab, Anatomy & Physiology II, and Anatomy & Physiology II Lab will be allowed for consideration into the ADN program.